 A while back, I blogged that healthy small groups are friends.
 I’m not sure why, but this has recently become the most popular post on my blog.
 Debra commented:

 Debra may be right if a church’s small groups have not been taught how to develop groups in healthy ways.
-I am working on Chapter 5 of my upcoming book, 7 Vital Signs of a Healthy Small Group.
-This chapter is about healthy authentic community.
+In my book, 7 Vital Signs of a Healthy Small Group, I wrote about about healthy, authentic community.

 A healthy community is never a closed clique.
 It is open, inviting, welcoming, outward-focused and missional.
 Healthy community fulfills all of the Great Commandment by loving God, one another and our neighbors as ourselves.